 Nothing in this presentation is an offer to sell, or solicitation of an offer to purchase, any securities.
 This presentation must not be relied upon by any person for making any investment decision and will not form part of any investment contract.
 The information provided in this presentation is not investment advice and does not take into account the investment objectives, financial situation or particular needs (including financial and taxation issues) of any particular investor.
 Any person considering in investing in LGFA securities must refer to any relevant offer documents and disclosures provided expressly in connection with those securities and should take their own independent financial and legal advice on their proposed investment.
-LGFA securities have not been and will not be registered under the United States Securities Act of 1933 (U.S Securities Act) or the securities laws of any state or other jurisdiction of the United States or to, or for the account or benefit of, any person in the United States except in transactions exempt from, or not subject to, the registration requirements of the U.S Securities Act and any other applicable U.S. state securities laws.
+LGFA securities have not been and will not be registered under the United States Securities Act of 1933 (U.S Securities Act) or the securities laws of any state or other jurisdiction of the United States.
+LGFA securities may not be offered or sold, directly or indirectly, in the United States or to, or for the account or benefit of, any person in the United States except in transactions exempt from, or not subject to, the registration requirements of the U.S Securities Act and any other applicable U.S. state securities laws.